davorg/davecross.co.uk/docs/projects/index.md

-Many years ago the [BBC Radio Streams project](https://dave.org.uk/streams) scraped a lot of data from the BBC Radio web site, extracting information about radio streams and presenting them in a way that was more useful for many users.
+Many years ago the [BBC Radio Streams project](https://dave.org.uk/streams) scraped a lot of data from the BBC Radio web site, extracting information about radio streams and presented them in a way that was more useful for many users.

-This project was closed down many years ago, once the Radio iPlayer made accessing the contect far easier for most users.
+This project was closed down once the Radio iPlayer made accessing the content far easier for most users.

+## Tower Bridge Data

+I got annoyed by the fact that information about when Tower Bridge was going to lift wasn't easily available in machine-readable format.
+So I [made a site](https://towerbridge.dave.org.uk/) which did just that.